deufrai/als/content/en/docs/v0.7/installation/windows-install.md

 ---
-hidden: true
-title: "Install on Windows"
+title: Install on Windows
-description: "Detailed instructions for installing and running Astro Live Stacker (ALS) on a Windows PC."
+description: Installing ALS on Windows
-author: "ALS Team"
+author: ALZ Team

-lastmod: 2024-12-06T21:29:57Z
+lastmod: 2024-12-08T10:07:10Z
-keywords: ["installation", "windows", "astro live stacker", "guide"]
+keywords: ["ALS install", "windows", "astro live stacker", "guide"]
-draft: false
-type: "docs"
+weight: 23
 ---

-### Instructions for Running ALS on Windows

 1. **Open the Downloads Folder**:
    - When the download is complete, open File Explorer by clicking its icon in the taskbar (a folder-shaped icon).